sf-wdi-19-20/modules/w4_d3_1_auth_bcrypt/README.md

 ## Challenges: Part 6

-**Goal:** Set up sessions to keep track of logged-in user throughout our app.
+**Goal:** Set up sessions and cookies to keep track of logged-in user throughout our app.

 1. In the terminal, install the `express-session` middleware.

+  TODO: Also add cookie-parser

   ```
   $ npm install --save express-session
   ```

 2. In `server.js`, require `express-session` and set up the middleware.

+  TODO: app.use(session) consistent with Tues afternoon lesson

   ```js
   // server.js